Dan Buckner: Ottawa Redblacks

 Buckner signed with the Ottawa Redblacks on October 7, 2014.
-Buckner dressed for 2 games with the RedBlacks, but did not catch any passes.
+Buckner dressed for two games with the RedBlacks, but did not catch any passes though he was thrown a pass.

 Calgary Stampeders

 On January 15, 2015, the Ottawa RedBlacks traded LB Jasper Simmons and Dan Buckner to the Stampeders in exchange for WR Maurice Price.
+He was released in camp that summer.